 We are following the Eastern Band of Cherokee Guidelines and the TN Pledge Guideline for the safety of our staff and visitors.
-We will reopen on Monday May 18 at 9am.
+A face Mask is REQUIRED to enter the building.
 We will be closing daily at 4 pm.
 We are limiting to 15 people inside the building at a time to allow for social distancing.

 THE STORY OF SEQUOYAH